 - a.
-If a non-football playing school co-ops in football with a football playing school the non-football playing school is permitted to participate in fall baseball, and is permitted to start the basketball season on the same date as other non-football playing schools, the football-playing school is not permitted to participate in fall baseball (except in the circumstances described in subsection c below), and is permitted to start the basketball season on the same date as other football-playing schools. - b.
+If a non-football playing school co-ops in football with a football playing school the non-football playing school is permitted to participate in fall baseball, and is permitted to start the basketball season on the same date as other non-football playing schools, the football-playing school is not permitted to participate in fall baseball (except in the circumstances described in subsection c below), and is permitted to start the basketball season on the same date as other as other football-playing schools. - b.
 If non-football playing schools enter into a co-op agreement to play football, the school that is designated as the host school would then be considered a football-playing school for the purpose of determining the start of basketball season, and that school would not be permitted to participate in fall baseball. - c.
-If a football playing school co-ops in football with a non-football-playing school and the football-playing school does not participate in spring baseball, then the football-playing school may enter into a separate cooperative agreement to play fall baseball with the same non-football-playing school, provided that the non-football playing school is the host school for fall baseball.
+When a football playing school co-ops in football with a non-football playing school: - if the football playing school does not play spring baseball, that school may request a separate co-op with the same school for fall baseball.
+The football playing school may not be the host school for the fall baseball co-op.